carherco/angular-course/docs/container-presenter-pattern.md

 <button class="btn btn-danger" (click)="delete()">Delete</button>
 ```

 However, this component does not know how to get de hero to be presented nor how to delete it from the list of heroes.
-In fact, if we take a look to the typescript, we can see that it has almost any logic inside.
+In fact, if we take a look to the typescript, we can see that it has almost no logic inside.

 ```ts
 @Component({